 - Tribal treaty rights and natural resource management

 - Protecting and conserving watersheds

 - Role of citizen science in restoration

 Participants in this course receive comprehensive, science-based training and become stewards, citizen scientists, and educators in the local community.
-Instructors come from a wide range of local and regional agencies and organizations.
+Instructor come from a wide range of local and regional agencies and organizations.

 The fun continues after the class

 Following the class, WSU Stream Stewards commit to volunteering 40 hours for local water-related programs with WSU Extension, or another of our partner organizations such as the North Olympic Salmon Coalition, Jefferson or Clallam Conservation Districts, the Dungeness River Audubon Center, Streamkeepers, or the Jefferson or North Olympic Land Trust and others.
 Activities include stream monitoring, restoring native habitats, environmental education and more.

 What you will learn

 Stream Ecology A stream is so much more than running water.
 Wading in a stream will be a whole new world after you learn about stream flows, shifting streambeds, potential pollutants, macroinvertebrates, and riparian ecology.